typeblogger/typeblogger.github.io/_posts/2016-6-21-social-shares.md

 ---
 layout: post
 title: 76 Surefire Ways to Get More Social Shares (And More Traffic)
+description: Want more social shares and traffic on your blog?
+Here are some surefire ways to encourage social sharing.
 comments: true
 published: true
 feature-img: img/traffic.jpg